 Crowd-sourced protection from hundreds of millions of people around the world.

 Can also block tracking by advertisers, analytics sites, and social networks.

 Like all the add-ons here, Avast Online Security protects against only browser-borne threats.
-A more comprehensive, dedicated security solution like Avast Free Antivirus will defend against malware and other threats from outside your browser, such as a Wi-Fi hacker or a file you downloaded via peer-to-peer file sharing.
+A more comprehensive, dedicated security solution like Avast One will defend against malware and other threats from outside your browser, such as a Wi-Fi hacker or a file you downloaded via peer-to-peer file sharing.